fbpx

+Fifteen Killer Plant Movies: You know they have it in for us!

 Happy Arbor Day!
-Fifteen killer plant movies… you know they have it in for us, right?
+It’s time to talk about Killer Plant Movies.
+You know those unthinking green life forms have it in for us, don’t you?
 There are a surprising number of killer plants in horror movies.
-Some of them great, some… um… not so much.
+Some of them are great, some… um… not so much.
 Here we have the good, the bad, and the utterly ridiculous.

 They’re completely harmless, right?
-And plus, they can’t move, so they won’t be able to catch us, right?
-Well, in honor of Arbor Day, we celebrate our chlorophyllic friends, the plants, and all the ingenious ways that the movies have made these plants scary.
-Now, there are some REALLY terrible movies about killer plants, so we’ll go in ascending order, worst first.
+Plants sit still, growing slowly, minding their own business.
+But we have all seen Mother Nature reclaim what is hers.
+Not with beautiful flowering plants of high aesthetic character.
+Weeds.
+Weeds are what usually what is part of her reclamation process.
+But you may be thinking to yourself, “They can’t move, so they won’t be able to catch us, right?”
+WRONG!
+In honor of Arbor Day, we celebrate our chlorophyllic friends, the plants, and all the ingenious ways that the movies have made these plants scary.
+There are some REALLY terrible movies about killer plants, so we’ll go in ascending order, worst first.

 15. From Hell it Came (1957)

-A personal favorite of mine, and guaranteed one of the worst movies you’ll ever see.
+A personal favorite of mine, and it’s guaranteed to be one of the worst movies you’ll ever see.
 The Gumby-like Tabonga tiki-god-tree-monster is a foam latex abomination that is so stiff and so hard to see out of that the hapless victims have to run towards the monster and collide with it in order for it to attack.
-Wonderfully terrible, this 1957 B-movie defines campy 50’s schlock.
-And you know how bad a movie has to be in order to be worse than, the famous…
+Wonderfully terrible, this 1957 B-movie defines campy 50s schlock.
+And you know how bad a movie must be to be worse than the famous…

 14. Attack of the Killer Tomatoes (1977)

 Another camp classic.
 This movie knew it was stupid and rolled around in it.
-Not actually as funny as it should have been, it was nevertheless buoyed by a terrific poster by David Weisman and a fantastic theme song.
+Not actually as funny as it should have been, but it was nevertheless buoyed by a terrific poster by David Weisman and a fantastic theme song.
 “Ataaaaack!
 Of the Killer Tomatoooooeees!”
 The movie, however, is Godawful bad.
-The paper mache looking giant tomatoes look wholly unconvincing, and the tomatoes that would chase people looked like basketballs.
+The paper-mache-looking giant tomatoes looked wholly unconvincing, and the tomatoes that would chase people looked like basketballs.
 Still, it’s a ridiculous favorite for many.

 13. Seedpeople (1992)

-Full Moon video is cable of making trashy classics, like Castle Freak and From Beyond.
+Full Moon video is capable of making trashy classics, like Castle Freak and From Beyond.
 And sometimes they just make trash.
 Seedpeople is one of the latter.
-Alien plants deposited by a meteorite in the sleepy Rockies town of Comet Valley start pollinating the local human population and killing them with sprayed goop, mega pollen, and rolling “Critters” like vegi-monsters.
+Alien plants deposited by a meteorite in the sleepy Rockies town of Comet Valley start pollinating the local human population and killing them with sprayed goop, mega pollen, and rolling “Critters” like veggie monsters.
 Bad acting and sloppy special effects are in full effect.
 Like the Puppetmaster movies, the monsters had good box cover appeal, but don’t be fooled… this movie is a sloppy mess.
-I wanted to turn this off, but I finished it so that I could report back to you how terrible it is.
+I wanted to turn this off, but I finished it to report to you how terrible it is.

 12. The Happening (2008)

 Perhaps the low point in both Mark Wahlberg and M. Night Shyamalan’s careers.
 And that’s saying something!
 Unlike the preceding two movies, this movie actually wasn’t trying to be laughably bad, but… it was.
-The guessing here is that Shyamalan wanted to present a mysterious pandemic, with a gotcha twist that we wouldn’t see coming.
-But the whole idea that it was plant pollen that was turning into a mind-altering toxin was too preposterous to believe and too poorly executed to not elicit giggles… it’s a shame because the concept is solid, but the execution by all is AWFUL.
+The guess here is that Shyamalan wanted to present a mysterious pandemic with a gotcha twist that we wouldn’t see coming.
+But the idea that it was plant pollen that was turning into a mind-altering toxin was too preposterous to believe and poorly executed not to elicit giggles… it’s a shame because the concept is solid, but the execution by all is AWFUL.

 This slop-tastic movie also shows up on our Big List of Pandemic and Infectious Horror.